 What we don’t: Quality and comfort are sacrificed for price.

-Black Diamond’s Momentum isn’t the most comfortable, high quality, or innovative harness on this list, but it does have one main thing going for it: price.
-For just $57, you get a well-made and reasonably durable harness from a top brand that should keep you safe.
-Plus, with TrakFit leg adjustments for easy customization and a rear haul loop, it’s versatile enough to be used indoors or outdoors, for sport or trad.
+Black Diamond’s freshly updated Momentum isn’t the most comfortable, high-quality, or innovative harness on this list, but it does have one main thing going for it: price.
+For just $60, you get a well-made and reasonably durable harness from a top brand.
+With TrakFit leg adjustments for easy customization and a rear haul loop, the Momentum is versatile enough to be used indoors or outdoors, for sport or trad.
+Plus, the newest version shaves more than an ounce off the previous weight, making it lighter than all but two harnesses here.
 All told, there’s good reason why the Momentum is a long-time favorite of beginner climbers of all disciplines.

 If you’re willing to shell out a few extra dollars, we think the Edelrid Jay/Jayne above is a slightly higher-quality and better-fitting harness.
 Further, for those who don’t plan to spend much time hanging, Black Diamond’s Solution offers a much more streamlined fit that improves freedom of movement for aspiring sport climbers.
 As with all foam harnesses, you can expect the padding of the Momentum to deteriorate over time, and we’ve noticed that the fabric is more likely to show wear than most (off-width and chimney climbers beware).
 But for the price and features, it’s a time-tested and reliable option at a great price.

 See the Men's Black Diamond Momentum See the Women's Black Diamond Momentum